Queue-Fair/java/README.md

 Most of our customers prefer to use the Client-Side JavaScript Adapter, which is suitable for all sites that wish solely to protect against overload.

-To add the Queue-Fair Client-Side JavaScript Adapter to your web server, you don't need the cs files included in this extension.
+To add the Queue-Fair Client-Side JavaScript Adapter to your web server, you don't need the files included in this extension.

 Instead, add the following tag to the `<head>` section of your pages: